International

 European Society of International Law

-Website of the European Society of International Law (ESIL) a membership organisation designed to provide a forum for discussion and facilitate greater interaction between European lawyers on issues of international law.
-The site provides background information on ESIL including a copy of the constitution, by-laws, special interest groups, details of membership and occasional newsletters.
-There is information on past and future events hosted by ESIL and a selection of conference reports from past conferences and research forums are published and made freely available on the site.
+The European Society of International Law (ESIL) is a membership organisation designed to provide a forum for discussion and facilitate greater interaction between European lawyers on issues of international law.
+The site provides background information on ESIL including details of special interest groups, courses and events.
+Conference reports and other research material is available.
+There is also information about ESIL's publication, the European Journal of International Law.
+The site is in English and French.

 Hague Academy of International Law